 Are pointed cowboy boots comfortable for everyday wear?

 While pointed cowboy boots might be narrower in the toe area, many find them comfortable, especially once broken in.
-However, it’s essential to choose the right size and consider the specific toe design for maximum comfort.
+However, choosing the right size and considering the specific toe design for maximum comfort is essential.

 Why do cowboy boots have no tread?